Presented at the 5th Inter-University Graduate Student Conference at Cornell Law School, March 2009.

 Regional trading agreements

 Dirar, Luwam G., "Multilateralism or Regionalism; What Can Be Done About the Proliferation of Regional Trading Agreements?"
 (2009).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 20.
+20.